M-O0O-M/ChainCommerce/README.md

 4. **Transaction Confirmation**
    - Ethereum network validates transaction (15-30 seconds)
    - Transaction hash generated as proof
-   - Order recorded in both database and blockchain
+   - Order recorded on blockchain with immutable proof

 5. **Verification**
    - Transaction hash can be verified on Etherscan